IshaPatel8124/Prasunet_DS_02/README.md

 -  `KNeighborsClassifier` : Constructs a nearest Neighbors class from an array representing the data set

 ## Conclusion
 This project offers insights into the survival rate of various categories.
-Using `KNeighborsClassifier` we get a score of 80.47% with three nearest neighbors.
+Using `KNeighborsClassifier` we get a score of 80.47% with three nearest neighbors of the trained data.